Azure/Mission-Critical/docs/design-methodology/App-Platform.md

 # Application Platform

-The selection of an appropriate application hosting platform is a critical decision which has reverberations across the AlwaysOn design areas and encompassed design decisions.
+The selection of an appropriate application hosting platform is a critical decision which has reverberations across the Azure Mission-Critical design areas and encompassed design decisions.
 Azure ultimately provides several highly available [computational platforms](https://docs.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree) that differ in capability and complexity.
 It is therefore essential that key non-functional requirements surrounding reliability, availability, performance, and security are fully considered alongside other decision factors such as scalability, cost, operability, and complexity.
-For example, the scale-limits of a particular technology will have a key bearing on suitability as well as the overall AlwaysOn application design in terms of scale-unit definitions.
+For example, the scale-limits of a particular technology will have a key bearing on suitability as well as the overall Mission-Critical application design in terms of scale-unit definitions.

-This design area will therefore explore requisite decision factors and provide recommendations related to the selection, design, and configuration of an appropriate application hosting platform for an AlwaysOn application on Azure.
+This design area will therefore explore requisite decision factors and provide recommendations related to the selection, design, and configuration of an appropriate application hosting platform for a Mission-Critical application on Azure.

 - [Programming Language Selection](#programming-language-selection)
 - [Containerization](#containerization)